 How to File a Moving Insurance Claim

 It’s an inevitable part of moving; somewhere along the trip something breaks or goes missing, and it’s always your favorite item when it happens.
 Luckily, you did your research about moving insurance before you started your move!
-There’s always the risk that something will break or go missing when you’re in the middle of a move.
-Good thing you got movers insurance!
-Need to know how to file a moving insurance claim?
-Nashville local movers can tell you all you need to know about filing a moving insurance claim.
+Need to know how to file an insurance claim?
+Our Nashville local movers can tell you all you need to know about filing a moving insurance claim.

 How to File an Insurance Claim with Insurance Through a Mover

-When filing a moving insurance claim for a missing or damaged item with insurance through your mover, you will need to have a couple things handy.
+When filing a claim for a missing or damaged item with insurance through your mover, you will need to have a couple of things handy.

-If you notice that any of your items are in fact damaged, its best to take pictures of the damage items to submit them when filing your moving insurance claim.
-Leave the broken items in the box and ask the movers if they will hold the box for you while you take a picture, so that the moving company is more likely to accept your claim.
+If you notice that any of your items are damaged, it's best to take pictures of the damaged items to submit them when filing an insurance claim.
+Leave the broken items in the box and ask the movers if they will hold the box for you while you take a picture so that the moving company is more likely to accept your claim.

 How to File an Insurance Claim with a Third-Party Company

-Filing a moving insurance claim through a third-party company, such as our home insurance, is a little easier because they will take care of most of the work for you.
-If you opted out of moving insurance directly through your moving service, then you will need the following information present when filing a moving insurance claim.
+Filing a claim through a third-party company, such as our home insurance, is a little easier because they will take care of most of the work for you.
+If you opted out of moving insurance directly through your moving service, then you will need the following information present when filing an insurance claim.

 You will still need the signed inventory sheet from your movers when submitting a claim to your third-party insurance company.
 On the sheet are moving stipulations that you will need to relay to the insurance provider so that they may begin the claim process for you.
 The insurance provider will make sure that the item being replaced isn’t covered by the movers and then they will work directly with the movers on your behalf.

-Trust the Nashville movers of All My Sons Moving & Storage to treat your belongings as if they were our own, when moving to Nashville.
-We offer affordable moving insurance to our customers, but our 20 years of moving experience brings no need for filing a moving insurance claim.
+Trust our Nashville movers of All My Sons Moving & Storage to treat your belongings as if they were our own when moving to Nashville.
+We offer affordable moving insurance to our customers, but our 30 years of moving experience brings no need for filing an insurance claim.
 Contact us today to schedule your next move!